Harford County

 • Factors affecting results:

-Why perform a wet season perc test?
+Why perform a “Wet Season” perc test?

 • Assess groundwater levels

-Wet season perc tests are performed when groundwater levels are highest, usually in February, March, and April.
-This helps ensure that the septic system will work properly in all seasons.
+“Wet Season” perc tests are performed when shallow groundwater levels are highest, usually in February, March, and April.
+This helps ensure that the onsite sewage disposal system will have the amount of treatment zone required by COMAR and that

 • Identify restrictive soils